tezedge/tezedge/apps/baker/README.md

     --tezos-context-storage=tezedge
 ```

-The node will be building some time and then it will run.
+The node will be building for some time and then it will run.
 Keep it running.
 Continue in another terminal tab.

 ### Prepare an account

 Skip this section if you already have a Tezos account ready for baking.

-Pick a new <delegate_alias> and generate a new Tezos account using Octez client.
+Pick a new <delegate_alias> and generate a new Tezos account using the Octez client.

 ```
 tezos-client -E "http://localhost:18732" gen keys <delegate_alias>
 ```

 You need to fund this account with at least 6000 ꜩ.
-Register the account as delegate and wait a time between 5 and 6 cycles, depending on the position in the cycle (approximately 15 days).
+Register the account as a delegate and wait the amount of time equal to between 5 and 6 cycles, depending on the position in the cycle (approximately 15 days).

 ```
 tezos-client -E "http://localhost:18732" register key <delegate_alias> as delegate
 ```

-By default, tezos-client storing secret key for the account in `$HOME/.tezos-client` directory.
+By default, tezos-client stores the secret key for the account in the `$HOME/.tezos-client` directory.

 See the [baking documentation](../../baking/mainnet/README.md#initialize-keys-for-bakerendorser) for more details.